Reed Glidden, Persistent Entrepreneur, President and Founder

 John Honeck, Executive Vice President of Sales

-John Honeck is the Executive Vice President of Sales for Beanfields Snacks.
-In his role, assumed in April 2016, Honeck oversees all aspects of Sales both Domestic and International which includes management of a direct sales force, DSD and broker teams.
+In his role, assumed in April 2016, John oversees all aspects of Sales both Domestic and International which includes management of a direct sales force, DSD and broker teams.
 He is also responsible for driving the strategic sales vision and the go-to-market approach.

 John is a highly successful sales, licensing and retail marketing professional with 30 years of increasing responsibilities working for startups and Fortune 100 companies generating over $6 billion in retail sales while leading diverse cross-functional groups to record-breaking results.
 A conceptual thinker with superior leadership skills and expertise in sales, licensing, promotions, trade marketing, sourcing/product development, strategic planning, category management and the recruitment and training of winning sales and customer teams.

-While at Adidas America, Honeck tripled the sales at Finish Line while leading the sales and marketing team.
+While at Adidas America, John tripled the sales at Finish Line while leading the sales and marketing team.
 He led the sell-in and introduction of Adidas apparel as well as a store-within-a-store concept at 10 Finish Line stores.
-Honeck began his career at Procter & Gamble where he consistently delivered strong results while never missing a forecast in 14 years.
+John began his career at Procter & Gamble where he consistently delivered strong results while never missing a forecast in 14 years.